 Four types of roads will be used for access to the Project and its production areas.
 They include primary access roads, secondary access roads, temporary wellfield access roads, and well access roads.
 The Project area is served by Wyoming Highway 487 as depicted on Figure 1.
 Wyoming Highway 487 is a state maintained, two-lane, sealed, asphalt road providing year around access.
 Access to this highway from the north (Casper) is via Wyoming Highway 220, and access from the south (Laramie or Rawlins) is via US Highway 30/287.
 Once on the Project, there is a crown-and-ditched gravel access road to the former mill site area (Figure 3).
 The proposed access to the ISR production area will require upgrading approximately 1.9 miles of an existing graded access road which is reached by Carbon County Road 2, Shirley Ridge Road.
-In addition to the designated routes, there are a number of tertiary or "two-track" roads that traverse the area for recreation and access to wells.
+In addition to the designated routes, there are a number of tertiary or "two-track" roads that traverse the area for recreation and grazing access, as well as various other uses, including mineral exploration and access to monitor wells.